 The Special Education Unit has provided regular updates to external stakeholders including the Special Education State Advisory Council and Special Education LEA Supervisors to keep these groups informed as well as to solicit their feedback.
 The SSIP Coordinator provides quarterly updates on SSIP activities to the Special Education State Advisory Council.
-During these updates the Council provides feedback on activities.
+During these updates, the Council provides feedback on SSIP and SPDG activities.
 As part of the annual ADE Special Education Academy and monthly LEA technical assistance calls, the SSIP Coordinator and the Associate Director of Special Education provide updates to LEA Special Education Supervisors about the infrastructure work taking place as well as solicit their feedback on the process.
+Based on the feedback from stakeholders, intentional collaboration between the ADEs Special Education Professional Development Outreach (Arkansas Collaborative Consultants) to better support LEAs is noteworthy.
+Additionally, stakeholder feedback indicated that there was need to better calibrate progress towards implementation of the SSIP.
+In response to this feedback, Arkansas joined the SSIP Infrastructure Development Planning and Progress Measurement Tool: Using Implementation Drivers & Stages of Implementation Affinity Group supported by the National Center for Systemic Improvement.